Pixar Story Rules

 In my opinion #2 is the best, and #4 is also very good, but then these are tips from John Steinbeck, so who am I to judge.

-Personally I still hold to what I wrote a couple of years ago, in which I argue that the best advice – especially for the new writer – is no advice.
+Personally I still hold to what I wrote a couple of years ago, in which I argue that the best advice – for the new writer – is no advice.
 Don’t go around looking for advice or attending writers conferences.
 Don’t do any of that until you’ve finished a complete full length novel.
 Until then, just write.
-You need to make all your own mistakes first before any advice will make sense.
+You need to make all your own mistakes, and experience the struggle first hand, before any advice will make sense.
 Until then it’s just theory.
+Once you’ve completed a novel to the best of your ability, then you’ll be better able to appreciate just how brilliant Steinbeck’s advice really is.
+Because it really is.

 6 Tips from John Steinbeck